 What should I fill my parasol base with?

 If your parasol comes with an empty plastic base, it can be filled with water or sand, depending on how heavy you want it to be.
 If you plan to relocate its position, water is recommended.
 Otherwise, for a better stability, it should be filled with sand, because sand it is heavier than water.
 Plastic parasol bases have the advantage of different weight possibilities, depending what you fill it with, better mobility and easier storage.
-Some of their cons ar that they coud be damaged easier and they have shorter life than the solid ones.
+Some of their cons are that they coud be damaged easier and they have shorter life than the solid ones.

 How do I stop my patio umbrella from spinning?